Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 \* While performance improvements are mentioned here, they are only a side affect of the change and not the intent of of the change.
-By switching to static trait resolution at compile time (static polymorphism) rather then dynamic polymorphism at runtime, we save some performance on vtable function poiner indirection.
-Unless the code is incredibly "hot", the performance improvements will **not** be noticible.
+By switching to static trait resolution at compile time (static polymorphism) rather then dynamic polymorphism at runtime, we save some performance on vtable function pointer indirection.
+Unless the code is incredibly "hot", the performance improvements will **not** be noticeable.
 As it stands, none of the dyn trait objects impacted by the change are "hot" enough code for performance to be impacted, though that does not mean future additions won't be.